DeLuxe-1337/Rust-IL-Writer/README.md

 I do plan to make it even easier to use, right now it's on github so I don't lose source or anything like that.

+This does use 'Microsoft (R) .NET Framework IL Assembler' to assemble the il output.

 example:

 ```let mut writer = Writer::IL::new();